InfuseAI/primehub-site/docs/model-management.md

 + `Version`: Version number
 + `Registered At`: The registration date/time
-+ `Deployed By`: The Deployment name if the model is deployed.
++ `Deployed By`: The deployment name if the model is used for a deployment; click to navigate into the deployment detail page.
 + `Deploy` button: Deploying the selected versioned model.

 ### Versioned Model Detail